akiomiyao/ped/README.md

   If output format of qsub and qstat are customized, modification of the script will be required.
   Run without arguments, help for script will be shown.
-- ERR3063487.sv is list of structural variations.
+- ERR3063487.sv is the list of structural variations.
-  ERR3063487.bi.snp is list of SNPs.
+  ERR3063487.bi.snp is the list of SNPs.
   ERR3063487.bi.vcf is the vcf file for SNPs.
   Quality score in vcf file is fixed to 1000.
   Because our system does not use aligner program, *e.g.* bwa, output of quality score is difficult.